agentff6600/VLC_manchester/README.markdown

-# lumoino - talking lights
+# Lumoino - talking lights

 This is the library for the project "lumoino".